 While the product may be 90% at the end of the Development phase, all of the product’s environments, configurations, and deploy processes must be at 100%.
 All of these are usually completed by the engineering team during the Design phase, but if it slips, it cannot slip past the Development phase.

 As the saying goes, “the alternative to good design is bad design, not no design at all.”
 Anything that matters must be designed before it is built, or it will surely be built poorly.
 This includes the UX and the UI, but also applies to the database schema and the app’s component tree.
 It even includes project management expectations such as who’s meeting when, where, and how frequently.

-We try to get everyone to write down what they think they know about the final product, and then we identify everything we don't, including the data, inputs, outputs, calculations, and even the copy.
+We surface what we collectively know about the final product, and then we identify everything we don't, including the data, inputs, outputs, calculations, and even the copy.
 Scoping deliberately ensures projects will be launched correctly, on time, and on budget.